MrGauz/BirthdaysBot/README.md

 > BirthdaysBot imports birthdays into a local SQLite file to schedule notifications.
 >
-> This data will be kept **private and secure**, never given to third parties or used for any purposes other than noticing you.
+> This data will be kept **private and secure**, never given to third parties or used for any purposes other than notifying you.
 >
 > However, if you don't feel comfortable entrusting me with this data — host your own bot.